CodeWidGuru-inc/sap_resume/README.md

 ## 🧠 About Me

-I'm a driven and detail-obsessed SAP developer with deep experience in:
+I'm a driven and detail-obsessed SAP developer with experience in:
 - 🔧 SAP RAP (ABAP RESTful Application Programming Model)
 - 🧩 CAPM (Cloud Application Programming Model)
 - 🌐 Full-stack integration with BAPI, CDS, EML, BDL, and Fiori